 Photography is an art to capture things around us.
 With the advancement in technology, we have witnessed some mind-blowing development in how we used to click pictures initially in 1885 when the concept of capturing images was introduced.
 Now there are high-end professional cameras available with several features to shoot at various locations and in different lighting conditions.

 However, when we think of a photographer, we generally imagine a man capturing models and art pieces.
 The sector is unfortunately dominated by males.
 But there are also professional shutterbugs like Aesana Bhuta, who is constantly working her way towards breaking the stereotypes.
-As the world photography day is just around the corner, Hz exclusively spoke to the fashion and celebrity photographer, who has worked with several television and film stars, including Tabu and Raveena Tandon.
-If you want to enter this profession, Aesana is here to help you with everything you need to know to become a photographer.
+As world photography day is just around the corner, Hz exclusively spoke to the fashion and celebrity photographer, who has worked with several television and film stars, including Tabu and Raveena Tandon.
+If you want to enter this profession, Aesana is here to help you with everything you need to know in order to become a photographer.

 Does one need a formal education to become a photographer?
 What are the skills necessary to be a photographer?